How to Prevent Clogged Drains

 - Send the salt and baking soda down the drain.

 - Pour vinegar, and watch the foaming action for a minute.

 Call A-1 Sewer & Septic Service, Inc.

 If nothing you do seems to work, you may need to call in the experts to diagnose the problem and provide a permanent fix.
 No problem is too small or too great for our team of Kansas City plumbers to handle.
-If you face an emergency plumbing problem, we will not charge you extra for service, and we are available on weekends and after regular business hours as well.
-Learn more and get a no-obligation quote when you contact A-1 Sewer & Septic Service, Inc. today!
+If you face an emergency plumbing problem, we offer emergency service, and we are available on weekends and after regular business hours as well.
+Learn more and get a quote when you contact A-1 Sewer & Septic Service, Inc. today!